Where did I go: Wookey Holes Caves, Somerset, UK

 When did I go: January 2015

-Marketed as “Britain’s most spectacular caves”, Wookey Hole Caves is a system of limestones caves in South West England.
-It has an entry on the 501 Natural Wonders book (more on that on an upcoming post).
+Marketed as “Britain’s most spectacular caves”, Wookey Hole Caves is a system of limestone caves in South West England.
+It has an entry on the 501 Natural Wonders book (more on that here).
 It was this entry that convinced us to make a detour off the M5 to see the caves on a cold Saturday in January.

 Beautiful, mystical and surreal; there is no other way to describe these caves.
-The caves were formed over many thousands of years by the river Axe which winds its way through it to this day.
+They were formed over many thousands of years by the river Axe which winds its way through the caves to this day.
 In several caverns, the river expands in to a wide, crystal clear pool, and you find yourself looking into an endless chasm through the water, before realising that the “depth” is actually the reflection of the high cave ceilings on the water surface.

-The massive caverns with imposing stalactites and stalagmites, soon makes you forget that you are hundreds of feet underground.
-The caves are at a constant temperature of 11 degrees C, so on a cold Saturday in January the caves are quite a warm and cozy place to be.
+The massive caverns with imposing stalactites and stalagmites soon makes you forget that you are hundreds of feet underground.
+The caves are at a constant temperature of 11 degrees C, so on a cold Saturday in January the caves are quite a warm and cosy place to be.

-The caves are illuminated with a series of light which are both cleverly placed and well-timed.
-A combination of Public Address system and live tour guides will tell you some of the many stories associated with the caves (the Wookey Hole witch who made her home in the caves, Alexander Pope who visited the caves and decided to shoot down some stalactites to decorate his own home, to name a few – although, the dramatisations over the PA can be a bit OTT).
+The caves are illuminated with a series of lights that are cleverly placed and well-timed.
+A combination of a PA system and live tour guides will tell you some of the many stories associated with the caves (The Wookey Hole witch who made her home in the caves, Alexander Pope who visited the caves and decided to shoot down some stalactites to decorate his own home, to name a few) Although, the dramatisations over the PA can be a bit OTT).
 Now, the downsides:

-Overall conclusion: I’m glad I saw the caves, but probably won’t go again – £18.00 is a bit too steep.
+Overall conclusion: I’m glad I saw the caves, but probably won’t go again – not for £18.00.